Overview

 Why Wallet-Based Identity?

 Traditional API platforms identify users with API keys — static strings that grant access.
-This works for human developers, but agents need something more:| Capability | API Keys | Wallet Identity |
+Agents need something more:| Capability | API Keys | Wallet Identity |

 |---|---|---|